mohithgupta/Auto-YT_VLC-player/README.md

 - If everything runs good, a Notification will show up with `I am Running in Background ✔️` text

-- You just need to add "-play-in-vlc" to your YouTube URL and copy it and you are done ✔️
+- You just need to add "-vlc" to your YouTube URL and copy it and you are done ✔️

 - Sit back and relax.
 It automatically opens VLC and plays your video.